Skip to main content

 Publishing

-Community plugins can be published to npm:
+Community plugins should be published to npm with the a16n-plugin- prefix:

 See Also